Te Puea Memorial Marae: Community centre and events

 After opening, the marae began to be used for community events such as pōwhiri, tangihanga, unveilings and weddings.
 One of the largest early uses of the marae was the tangi for Te Aupōuri and Waikato leader Mutu Kapa, whose tangi was held in November 1968.

 In the 1970s, the marae became a venue used by members of the Māori protest movement, including Ngā Tamatoa and groups protesting the 1981 Springbok tour.
 The plan to undertake the 1975 Māori land march was initiated by Dame Whina Cooper at a hui held at Te Puea Memorial Marae.
 Eva Rickard spoke at the marae during Te Hikoi ki Waitangi, and Kuia Nanny Tuura based at Te Puea during the 1985 Bastion Point marches.

 In 1978, the Tainui Trust Board sought planning permission to erect social housing units adjacent to the marae, to provide housing for elder members of the community.
 These units were opened in the mid-1980s.
-The marae was the location of the first national hui of Māori nurses in 1984.
+The marae was the location of the first national meeting of Māori nurses in 1984.

 In the 1990s, the marae was used as a broadcasting location for Radio Tainui.
 In 2005, the Raukura Hauora o Tainui charitable trust opened a medical centre on the marae.

 Centre for homelessness

-In May 2016, an emergency meeting was called by the board, addressing the growing problem of homelessness in New Zealand.
-The board agreed to provide temporary housing and resources for people experiencing homelessness in Auckland, establishing the Manaaki Tāngata programme, and by the end of the week 60 people had moved to the marae.
+In May 2016, an emergency meeting was called by the board, addressing the growing problem of homelessness.
+The board agreed to provide temporary housing and resources for homeless people in Auckland, establishing the Manaaki Tāngata programme, and by the end of the week 60 people had moved to the marae.
 The marae provided emergency housing using a kaupapa Māori model, initially housing people in temporary offices.
 The first year of the Manaaki Tāngata programme ended in September 2016, after 181 people were helped by the marae.
 Because of the emergency housing initiative, Hurimoana Dennis, chairman of Te Puea Memorial Marae, was nominated at the New Zealander of the Year Awards.
 In the 2022 Queen's Birthday and Platinum Jubilee Honours, Dennis was appointed a Member of the New Zealand Order of Merit, for services to Māori and the community.

 In July 2017, the Manaaki Tāngata was revived for the next six months, and in the same year opened Piki te Ora, a multipurpose facility to combat homelessness.
 In 2017, the marae developed Manaaki Tāngata e Rua, a larger programme focusing on providing emergency housing for the area.

 In the first three months of the COVID-19 pandemic in New Zealand, 480 families had been helped by the marae.

-As a part of the Tāmaki Herenga Waka Stories of Auckland (2021) exhibit at the Auckland War Memorial Museum Tāmaki Paenga Hira, a temporary housing room at Te Puea Memorial Marae was recreated, including a kete of necessities provided to new arrvals to the marae.
+As a part of the Tāmaki Herenga Waka Stories of Auckland (2021) exhibit at the Auckland War Memorial Museum, a temporary housing room at Te Puea Memorial Marae was recreated, including a basket of necessities provided to new arrivals to the marae.